geudde/attic-chest/pages/02.season-1/01.meeting-01/02.architecture/docs.md

 And drinks with tortur’d ear his children’s cries,
 Embittering death’s convulsive agonies!

-&emsp;Rise, slumbering Genius, and with throbbing heart
+Rise, slumbering Genius, and with throbbing heart
 Adore these trophies of unrival’d art,
 Till each fine grace, that gifted masters knew,
 In fairy vision floating o’er the view,
 Perfection crown once more the living stone,
 And Britain claim a Phidias of her own!

-&emsp;Not such the hopes that bless th’ enthusiast’s dream,
+Not such the hopes that bless th’ enthusiast’s dream,
 As sad it wanders o’er each faded gleam,
 That dimly shews to painting’s Muse was given
 The sevenfold radiance of refulgent heaven,
 When genius stole the colours of the sun,
 And pour’d them o’er the wreath of valour won.

-&emsp;Then turn the eye, where spinning time’s control,
+Then turn the eye, where spinning time’s control,
 Art stamps in stone the triumphs of the soul.
 With trembling awe survey each hallow’d fane,
 Ennobling Greece mid desolation’s reign,